Understanding Acupuncture

 What is acupuncture?

-Acupuncture, a practice of Traditional Chinese Medicine (TCM), is a system in its own right, a health care that has evolved over thousands of years to prevent, diagnose, and treat disease.
-TCM believes in the body's vital energy called Qi (Pronounced Chee) flowing along specific channels (meridians).
-Having the Qi balanced provides a person with spiritual, emotional, and physical health.
-When the Qi is unbalanced, disease may occur.
+Acupuncture, a practice of Traditional Chinese Medicine (TCM), is a system of health care that has evolved over thousands of years to prevent, diagnose, and treat disease.
+TCM believes in the body's vital energy called Qi (Pronounced Chee), flowing along specific channels (meridians).
+Balanced Qi provides spiritual, emotional, and physical health.
+When Qi is unbalanced, disease may occur.

 The human body has more than 2,000 acupuncture points linked through various meridians.
 Acupuncture on targetted meridian points improves the flow of blocked or stagnant Qi.